sagiegurari/duckscript/docs/sdk.md

 ```

 This command delete the requested empty directory and returns true if successful.<br>
-If the path leads to a file or the directory is not empty, this command will fail.
+If the path leads to a file or a directory which is not empty, this command will fail.

 #### Parameters